dikmenonur/javascript_async_request/README.md

 ## Description

-1KB lightweight, fast & powerful JavaScript templating engine with zero dependencies.
-Compatible with server-side environments like [Node.js](https://nodejs.org/), module loaders like [RequireJS](https://requirejs.org/) or [webpack](https://webpack.js.org/) and all web browsers.
+This js file is for sending form elements server-side async.
+You will have done all **post**, **get** and **other** http operations in a very short time.

 ## Usage

-Include the (minified) JavaScript Templates script in your HTML markup:
+Include the JavaScript file script in your HTML markup:
 ### Client-side
 ```html
 <script src="js/asyncForm.js"></script>
 ```

-Add a script section with type **"text/x-tmpl"**, a unique **id** property and your template definition as content:
+The first method is an example for the post method.
+Here you can parse the form elements and send them to the asnycForm library.

 ```html
 <script type="text/x-tmpl" id="async-demo">